 - 1 ½ Pounds of Clementines, well scrubbed

 - Place a dampened cheesecloth on the inside of strainer on top of bowl.
 Cut the clementines in half cross-wise.
 Squeeze juice into the cheesecloth.
 When finished squeezing juice, pull the pulp off the rind and place on the cheesecloth.
 Tie the edges of the cheesecloth, making a large spice bag.
 Place the juice from the bowl, lemon juice, and bag of pulp in a jam pot.

-- Pour into sterilized jars.
-Process in a water bath for 15 minutes.
-Makes about 6 half pints.
+- Pour into jars.
+Process in a water bath for 15 minutes (adjusting for altitude).